City Unscripted

 Waterfront development in recent decades has created new recreational spaces while maintaining working port functions.

-The relationship between marine life in Osaka Bay and the city's aquarium creates an interesting loop, artificial environments that educate people about natural systems that exist nearby.
+The relationship between marine life in Osaka Bay and the city's aquarium creates an interesting loop, with artificial environments that educate people about natural systems that exist nearby.

 This connection between urban experience and natural environment reflects broader themes in Japanese environmental thinking.